deathstar/QServCollect/readme.md

 If you are experiencing issues with IRC, simply use the "ircignore 1" command in the server-init.cfg to disable it.

+The IRC Bot is not fully functional, as it does not handle IRC disconnects.
+Please keep it disabled until it is fixed.

 No such file or directory "GeoIP.h": geoIP come precompiled w/ dat, this means some GeoIP file is missing, most likely your download was corrupt.